 Assuming Newton's equation for the force between two gravitating bodies is applicable here, the force of attraction or repulsion between our type of matter and gravitationally charged matter must be approximately proportional to the square root of the force of attraction between two electrically charged particles (or two gravitationally charged particles).
 To express it differently, it would be 19.5 orders of magnitude stronger than the force of gravity between two ordinary particles of matter.
 A charged G-particle would thus couple to ordinary matter 32 billion, billion times more strongly than ordinary matter to itself.
 For a neutral G-atom the gravitational Van deer Waals force would, undoubtedly, still be quite potent in relation to normal matter.
 Nevertheless, it would fall short of the normal Van deer Waals forces between molecules by a factor of 19.5 powers of ten.

-On further reflection, it's apparent that quantum particles possessing gravitational charge pose a major puzzle.
+On further reflection, it's apparent that quantum particles possessing gravitational charge, as an analogue to electric charge, pose a major puzzle.
 The movement of ordinary electrically charged particles leads to the evolution of a magnetic field as described in Maxwell's equations.
 What then, would be the nature of the secondary field associated with the movement of gravitationally charged particles?
 On first blush it would seem that it would simply be a gravitational force.
 But that evidently is a flawed argument since by analogy electric and magnetic forces, while they are intimately connected, are quite distinct.
 For example, while two electric charges of opposite polarity will attract each other along the line connecting them, and two magnetic monopoles of opposing polarity will do likewise, the same would not be the case between a magnetic monopole and electric charge.